At a glance

 Shaw KA, Williams S, Patrick ME, et al. Prevalence and Early Identification of Autism Spectrum Disorder Among Children Aged 4 and 8 Years — Autism and Developmental Disabilities Monitoring Network, 16 Sites, United States, 2022.
 MMWR Surveill Summ 2025;74(No. SS-2):1–22.

-2025 Community Report resources
+2025 Community Report Resources

 Facts about CDC's ADDM Network.